marriednext/core/packages/component-shelf/src/components/theme/lisastheme/README.md

 1. Create `*Data` interface in `types.ts` (if DB data needed)
 2. Create `*Customization` interface with label fields
-3. Create `*Props` combining both
+3. Create `*Props` with `editable` and `onCustomizationChange`
-4. Build component with `data` and `customization` destructuring
+4. Build component with `EditableLabel` wrapping customization labels
-5. Add to `LisasTheme.tsx` with data passed from parent props
+5. Add to `LisasTheme.tsx` with data and editable props passed from parent